-WHY TEACH GENRES?
+WHY TEACH LITERARY GENRES?

 For instance, as a part of my culminating study for my Reading degree, I organized a genre unit.
 At the outset of this unit, a pre-test revealed that the vast majority of my ninth graders couldn’t tell me the difference between realistic fiction and historical, between science fiction and fantasy, between a myth and a legend, or between narrative nonfiction and informational texts.

 At school, students might interact with academic-style texts, including short stories, novels, textbooks, and articles.
 Educators can bridge the literacy gap between home and school by validating the texts they see at home and teaching students to analyze all genres of literature…even a grocery list, a recipe, or a coupon!

 For example, if I told you that we were going to read a text called “The Superbowl Dolphin,” it would be challenging for you to make predictions about it without understanding that it’s an article and that an article is a nonfiction text.
 Upon hearing this title, many of my own freshmen who at the beginning of the year cannot define “article” for me would assume we were about to read a fictional story.
 As a result, their predictions would be uneducated, and monitoring them would be hard, as would be comprehension in general.

 Examining text features and content to determine genre is an avenue of teaching students to analyze a text.
 Analysis is written all over the Common Core Standards and is an increasingly important skill in 21st Century teaching.

 When I first taught the epic poem, I just told students, This is a myth.
 My inexperience with teaching high school students told me that ninth graders should understand what that means.
 But many of them didn’t.
 As a result, they were confused about sea monsters like Scylla and Charybdis.
 Are they real?
 Do people actually believe this stuff?
 This is so weird.
 Obviously, they didn’t have an understanding that myths are written to explain something, that they represent beliefs of a culture, and that they often involve supernatural elements.

-As the book whisperer herself writes, “As part of their education as readers, it is necessary for students to learn the common language that readers speak when discussing and investigating books.
+As the book whisperer, Donalyn Miller, writes, “As part of their education as readers, it is necessary for students to learn the common language that readers speak when discussing and investigating books.
 I frame instruction and discussions all year long around genre, the formal categorization of books” (p.
 88).

 Students should be familiarized with the genres they will encounter in a course, and teachers should give explicit instruction regarding familiar text features that accompany that genre.
 Textbooks?
 Magazine articles?
 Periodicals?
 Each has unique and important text features that will aid the intended audience in fully comprehending the passage.

 It should come as no surprise that teaching genres improves a student’s confidence when it comes to responding to prompts.
 Genres of writing are not much different than those of reading.
 We ask students to write expository, narrative, argumentative, and analytical pieces, for example.
 If students understand and can analyze different genres when they read them, they will better be able to approach these prompts from an author’s standpoint.